We are committed to accuracy and continue to grow, adapt, and update our risk models as new and better information becomes available.

 - Optimized Flood Factor’s load time for an even faster experience.

-- Updated some coastal areas to include 50% probability.
+- Updated some coastal areas to include a 50% probability.

 October 30, 2020